19 Jun 2014

 Driving down that small alley, scared of being mugged.

-But my heart so full,
+But my heart, so full of you.

 My skin, so full of your fingers.

-Promise me one thing.
+Promise me one thing:

 Do not go to the dogs,

-To secrets and dimmed lounge lights,
+To secrets and dimmed lounge lights.

 Let us forever meet in darkened bars,

-Exchange war stories
+Exchange war stories and philosopher’s musings,

 Like that cigarette perched on your lips.